modsim/ChromaHD-genmesh/README.md

 - [TASK] More intuitive input parameters for dimensions etc.
     - [TASK] zBot/zTop
     - [TASK] inlet/outlet
-    - [TASK] nBeads
+    - [DONE] nBeads
     - [TASK] Porosity Control
 - [TASK] Fix GeomInFile and GeomOutFile in log output when using as input
 - [TASK] Better architecture
-- [TASK] let genmesh run in a directory with input file and generate necessary files in the same directory.
+- [DONE] let genmesh run in a directory with input file and generate necessary files in the same directory.
 No output subdir nonsense.
 - [TASK] Change rCyl, rCylDelta etc to rCol, rColDelta
-- [TASK] Implementing z-direction periodicity requires stacking in z-dir as well
+- [DONE] Implementing z-direction periodicity requires stacking in z-dir as well
-- [TASK] remove "floating" points from surface fragmented outputs etc for periodic cases
+- [DONE] remove "floating" points from surface fragmented outputs etc for periodic cases: Somehow went away
 - [TASK] Be consistent in the "box" and "cyl" keyword arguments in the input file
 - [TASK] Expose a better keyword for multithreading
 - [TASK] Expose a better keyword for mesh dimensions ?